MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/pattern-overview-content.md

 ## Choose the right services

 The Azure services you choose should support your short-term objectives while preparing your application to meet any long-term goals.
-You should pick services that (1) meet the SLO for the production environment, (2) require minimal migration effort, and (3) support planned modernization efforts.
+You should pick services that:
+- Meet the SLO for the production environment.
+- Require minimal migration effort.
+- Support planned modernization efforts.

 At this phase, it's important to select Azure services that mirror key on-premises choices to minimize the migration effort.
-For example, you should keep the same database engine (SQL Server -> Azure SQL Database) and app hosting platform (IIS on Windows Server -> Azure Web Apps).
-Containerization of your application typically doesn't meet the short-term objectives of the reliable web app pattern, but the application platform you choose now should support containerization if it's a long-term goal.
+For example, you should keep the same database engine (SQL Server -> Azure Database for PostgreSQL - Flexible Server) and app hosting platform (IIS on Windows Server -> Web Apps).
+Containerization of your application typically doesn't meet the short-term objectives of the reliable web app pattern, but the application platform you choose now should support containerization if that's a long-term goal.

 ### Application platform